 This vegan nut roast with beetroot and butternut squash makes entertaining for vegan friends effortless and is sure to please anyone lucky enough to get a portion.
-Plus, for this vegan nut roast you can vary the vegetables depending on what you have in the fridge.
+Plus, for this roast, you can vary the vegetables depending on what you have in the fridge.
 If you have any leftover Brussels sprouts they work brilliantly in place of leeks, and perhaps try some carrots instead of squash.
-Any type of nut and herb will lift the whole vegan nut roast so get experimenting and don’t let any vegetables go to waste.
+Any type of nut and herb will lift the whole nut roast so get experimenting and don’t let any vegetables go to waste.
 Think vegan food is boring?
 Think again!
 This vegan nut roast is packed with flavour and has such great texture.
 This easy vegan nut roast will impress any vegan guests, and meat eaters too!

 - 3tbsp olive oil